BMC-CS-151/BMC-CS-151.github.io/labs/Lab06.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================
 Note, you will be submitting this lab to Gradescope.
-It will be due before spring break (March 7th).
+It will be due at the end of Fall Break (Sunday October 19th).

 ## Objectives: